 - Brief Psychotic Disorder Without Obvious Stressor – When you enter a psychosis without any apparent trauma or stress to trigger the symptoms.

-- Brief Psychotic Disorder With Postpartum Onset – When a woman experiences a psychosis usually within 4 weeks of giving birth.
+- Brief Psychotic Disorder With Postpartum Onset – When a woman experiences a psychosis within four weeks of giving birth.

-Since a brief psychotic disorder only happen for a short period of time, it is much easier to treat than other psychotic disorders.
+Since a brief psychotic disorder only happens for a short period, it’s much easier to treat than other psychotic disorders.

 Brief Psychotic Disorder Symptoms

 Symptoms for brief psychotic disorder are very similar to those of schizophrenia.
-The major difference is they only last for up to 4 weeks.
+The major difference is they only last for up to four weeks.
 The most common include:

 - Abnormal behavior and appearance